ClaudioRobertoTiburcio/pedidos-api/README.md

 </pre>

 <p>I wasn't able to manage a request when I had the orderItens class related to the two others, that's why the tables won't have any foreign key constraint.
 So if you how to do it, open a pull request and explain what and why you did the changes.
-Also I would appreciate feedback for the project and the readme.</p>
+Also, I would appreciate feedback for the project and the readme.</p>